-- Mihovil Mandic, DEN in Residence
+- Mihovil Mandic, Entrepreneurship LLC

 "I think DEN has many resources and a large network.
 There are east coast and west coast trips during the breaks to visit alums and their startups, which I think are very meaningful and interesting.
 We have weekly dinner discussion.
 Everyone on the floor is very smart, and many of them have their startups already."

-- Yangling Lei, DEN in Residence
+- Yangling Lei, Entrepreneurship LLC

 "I met my best friend through my LLC.
 I’ve also met people from all different kinds of backgrounds, so I've learn a lot about different cultures and gained a new perspective on life.
 My favorite memories over the past year have been attending the Qawwalyi performance through the Hopkins Center for the Arts and going to the golf course together at 4am to watch the meteor shower.”